 Benefits Delivery at Discharge Allows Active-Duty Service Members to Get a Head Start on VA Claims

-If you are on active duty and within a certain date range from discharge, you can potentially file for disability benefits from the Department of Veterans Affairs (VA) and get a head start preparing for your post-military life.
+If you are on active duty and within a certain date range from discharge, you may be eligible to file for disability benefits from the Department of Veterans Affairs (VA) ahead of your separation.

-The VA’s Benefits Delivery at Discharge (BDD) program allows injured active-duty service members to apply for VA disability compensation benefits 180 to 90 days before separation.
+The VA’s Benefits Delivery at Discharge (BDD) program allows active-duty service members to apply for VA disability compensation benefits 180 to 90 days before separation.
 During this time, VA can review medical records, schedule mandatory exams, and evaluate claims.
-That way, when the service member provides discharge paperwork, like their DD214, a lot of the legwork that goes into a VA claim is already complete.
+This means that by the time you provide your discharge paperwork, like your DD214, much of the work behind your VA claim is already done, helping you get a head start preparing for your post-military life.

 Service members can do things on their own to help with their VA claims, but having the support of veterans service organizations like WWP can make the process less stressful.